All About Gulets

 Fortunately, as more and more people discovered the joys of leisurely sailing Turkey's picturesque coastline, savvy ship builders in the Bodrum area modified their working boat designs to better suit the needs of travellers from all walks of life.
 And thus evolved the modern Turkish gulet.

 Gulet Construction & Maintenance

-Gulets are now constructed in numerous shipyards along Turkey's southwest coast.
+Turkish gulets are now constructed in numerous shipyards along the southwest coast.

 Master craftsmen employ teak, mahogany, oak and other hardwoods in the construction of these sturdy wooden yachts.
 Pine is sometimes used too, as it is a less expensive option, but the softer wood does not last as long as its hardwood counterparts.

 The construction process - which has been used since the 1800s – is called "plank on frame" and is similar for all gulets – whether fancy or plain.
 It can take more than a year to build a single gulet!